 Take a tour of Manassas National Battlefield Park to learn about one of the most important battles of the Civil War, the Battle of Bull Run.
 The park uses interactive maps, historic displays, and relics from the era to tell the brutal story of the Civil War, including a bronze sculpture honoring Virginia General “Stonewall” Jackson and the troops that fought on the grounds during the war.
 Get a guided tour of the park for detailed information from the park’s experts, or drive through the grounds to see the sites on your own.

 About 30 minutes south of Richmond, Petersburg National Battlefield recognizes the last stand of the Confederate army, where Union General Ulysses S. Grant wore down his opponents and held them under siege for 9 ½ months.
 One week after the siege ended, General Robert E. Lee would officially surrender at Appomattox Court House, another National Park site, signaling the end of the Civil War.

-With four free days in 2018, you can tour the National Parks in Virginia at absolutely no charge.
+With five free days in 2019, you can tour the National Parks in Virginia at absolutely no charge.
 Plan your trip and find more information through the National Park Service.